We personally test products and may receive a commission if you shop through the links on this page. Learn more.

 - Relatively low CBD potency

 Thanks to their full-spectrum formula, Elixinol’s turmeric capsules get our top pick.
-They contain 15 mg of full-spectrum CBD alongside 237 mg of curcuminoids (turmeric’s main active ingredients) per capsule.
+They contain 15 mg of full-spectrum CBD alongside 120 mg of the omega-3 fatty acid DHA and 237 mg of curcuminoids (turmeric’s main active compounds) per capsule.

-You get a total of 60 capsules with a price of $0.08 per mg of CBD, which is quite low since you’re also getting curcuminoids.
+You get a total of 60 capsules with a price of $0.07 per mg of CBD, which is quite low since you’re also getting other active ingredients.

 The capsules are comprehensively tested by a third-party lab to verify their potency and safety.